abetusk/dev/projects/laser-spike/laser-spike.md

 When soldering, make sure to use flux as it helps solder flow and prevent cold joints.
-As a general rule, testing continuity is a good idea.
+As a general rule, testing continuity with the multimeter is a good idea.
 As a basic precaution, make sure that power and ground are isolated by confirming there is no continuity between them.